Last click: why you should ditch this noughties attribution metric

 A business’s growth happens at mid/top funnel, so it’s absolutely critical to long-term growth to understand where these new customers are coming from.

-Time and time again we speak to companies who are measuring channel performance with last click data, which can seriously under-value discovery channels such as Facebook and over-value direct channels such as Search.
+Time and time again we speak to companies who are measuring channel performance with last click data, which can seriously under-value discovery channels such as Meta and TikTok and over-value direct channels such as Search.
 This can severely limit a company’s ability to scale.

 With data visibility decreasing year on year – and with no sign of stopping – it’s never been so important for businesses to move away from using last click as the sole metric for understanding channel performance.